fortunejs/fortune/README.md

 ## Key Concepts

 - At the core of Fortune is the **dispatcher**, which controls the flow of a request through middleware functions.
 - There are two components that are swappable: the **adapter** and the **serializer**.
-Each Fortune instance may have only one database adapter, and multiple serializers.
+Each instance may have one adapter and multiple serializers.
 - Networking is *external* to Fortune.
 There is a basic `requestListener` function for HTTP that works out of the box, included for convenience.